 Your travel is flexible, but the validity period is not: the eight-day period starts on your first day of travel.

-The travel pass is a one-way journey (clockwise or anti-clockwise) from Edinburgh or Glasgow to Mallaig, Armadale (Skye), Kyle of Lochalsh, Inverness and back to Glasgow or Edinburgh via Perth.
+The travel pass is a one-way journey (clockwise or anti-clockwise) between Edinburgh, Glasgow, Mallaig, Armadale (Skye), Kyle of Lochalsh, Inverness and back.

 Travel with ScotRail on the following routes: